HOW TO BECOME A TRAIN CONDUCTOR

 The clue in this type of question is to READ about the job you are applying for.
 The question is asking you to match your knowledge, experience and skills with the job you have applied for.
 Therefore, you need to read the job description before responding.
 Job descriptions or person specifications usually have both ‘essential’ and ‘desirable’ criteria included.
 Basically you must provide evidence of where you can meet the ‘essential’ criteria on your application form.
 Desirable criteria will gain you extra marks but they are not essential.

 If the TOC have not sent you a copy of the job description then try to obtain a copy of it before completing the form.
 This will give you an insight into the role that you are applying for.
-Once you have read the information about the post you will then be able to construct you’re a suitable answer.
+Once you have read the information about the post you will then be able to construct a suitable answer.
 Try to include any knowledge, skills or experience you may have that relates to the job description.
 If you have experience or knowledge in health and safety, working in pressurised situations or working in a customer-based environment then you may wish to include these also.

 Once you have passed the application form stage you will be required to undertake an assessment centre and interview.
-The assessment centre for train conductor can vary; however, under normal circumstances you will be required to take the following assessments:
+The assessment centre for train conductors can vary; however, under normal circumstances you will be required to take the following assessments:

 - Ticket selling exam